project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 ## Events
 Project Alice is driven by :event:events:.
 What are events you might ask, or what do we mean with it?
 Ever heard of "action -> reaction"?
 That's exactly it!
 When something happens, something occurs!
 Events are by convention prefixed with "on", like "onStormyWeather" or "onDoorOpened".

 We provide a load of pre-made system events you can override in your skills.
-Lemme try to list them all, more are added on regular bases though!
+Let me try to list them all, more are added on regular bases though!

 ### Core events